Skip to main content

 No one wants to lose valuable data.

-A recovery strategy is a key part of any IT incident response plan.
+A solid recovery strategy is a key part of any IT incident response plan.

-Start by determining what data is most valuable to your business and take extra care protecting it.
+Start by identifying the data that is most valuable to your business and take extra care to protect it.
 This will let you know what to focus on during a real-life cybersecurity incident: what data you’ll need immediately and what assets can be restored later without damaging the business.

 There are two major tasks for your incident handlers to keep in mind regarding the organization’s recovery from a cybersecurity attack or data breach:

 Data recovery.
-It will be difficult to quickly counter a cybersecurity incident without a backup system.
-Deploying a data loss prevention tool and creating, maintaining, and testing backups will help you safely restore all business-critical information.
+It will be difficult to quickly counter a cybersecurity incident without a backup system. Сreating, maintaining, and testing backups will help you safely restore all business-critical information.

 For better protection of critical data, choose a hybrid backup solution combining on-premises and cloud-based services.